 What should I do if hurt by Injectafer?

 If you experience milder symptoms, consult a physician and follow his advice to either stop taking Injectafer or take medicines to relieve your symptoms.
-In case of emergency call 911 or reach a nearby ER to get the issue taken care of.
+In case of an emergency call 911 or reach a nearby ER to get the issue taken care of.

 If you feel that you are seriously injured due to the drug, never wait but contact an Injectafer attorney to discuss your case.
 Proceed with your lawsuit shouldered by your attorney.